Thai royal funeral: Daily rites

 During these Buddhist rites, meal offerings (for morning and midday ceremonies) and offerings of cloth on behalf of the dead, known as sadappakon, are made to the monks.

-While these rites were also historically private affairs, members of the public have been allowed to pay their respects in the Dusit Maha Prasat Throne Hall since the funeral of King Chulalongkorn, in recent funerals the main public vigils are also livestreamed.
+While these rites were also historically private affairs, members of the public have been allowed to pay their respects in the Dusit Maha Prasat Throne Hall since the funeral of King Chulalongkorn, in recent funerals the main public vigils are also broadcast on radio and TV and livestreamed online.

 Mourning

 Historically, the kingdom's subjects had to shave their heads and dress in white to mourn the death of the king.
 This practice has also been abandoned since the funeral of King Chulalongkorn.
 The practice of wearing black for mourning was also a Western import introduced around the King's time.

 Today, mourning mostly follows Western protocols.
 The government announces a mourning period to be observed by government officials, and national flags are flown at half-mast.
 Public entertainment activities is requested to be withheld for a certain period, and broadcast media also typically suspends entertainment programming as well.
 Mourning is again observed during the cremation period.